daikisoul/osu-caps-lock-disabler/README.md

 By disabling the Caps Lock functionality while playing rhythm games, **osu-caps-lock-disabler** effectively prevents the annoying Caps Lock indicator light from appearing when accidentally toggling Caps Lock during gameplay.

-Enjoy uninterrupted gameplay without the distraction of unnecessary indicator lights!

 - **Inability to Use Caps Lock in-game**: While the script is active, Caps Lock functionality is disabled within the game to prevent interference with gameplay.